Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 While there are resources that talk about bringing “mindfulness” into everyday life, becoming aware of your breathing or other sensations does not seem to be the answer to this puzzle.
 In fact, people with anxiety will find these “mindfulness” techniques make their symptoms worse.
 I can personally say I’ve experienced a lot of anxiety in my life and focusing on physical sensations or my breathing only intensifies a panic attack and increases the feeling of disassociation.

-I thought I understood what it meant to value inner peace, but for a long time I felt something big was missing.
+I thought I understood how to achieve inner peace, but for a long time I felt something big was missing.
 Meditation was a temporary relief, mindfulness a chore, Buddhism merely a philosophy.

 While I understood much of this in depth, I found there was too much information and one part of the puzzle would always contradict another.
 How can something that should be so simple appear so complicated?